davidk/Dockerfiles/README.md

 ### Instructions

 There is a script to extract the instructions from each Dockerfile's headers.
 The headers are stripped of leading \#'s and dropped into a `README.md`.
-To update every README, run `docgen.sh` in th root of this repository (you may want to inspect it first, to see what it does).
+To update every README, run `docgen.sh` in the root of this repository (you may want to inspect it first, to see what it does).

 ### docgen format

+The docgen isn't a special parser or something, but it expects this:

-* The first line is the header of the README, and gets a leading \#
+* The first line is the header of the README, and gets a leading \# added to make it a title

 * The rest of the Dockerfile (up to the `FROM <distribution>` line) ends up as the body of the README

-* Anything that is a system path or command ends up nicely formatted if its enclosed by backticks: \`\`
+* Markdown formatting applies to all of it, ex: line spacing and backticks (for \`shell commands, maybe\`)